Vietnam.vn - Nền tảng quảng bá Việt Nam

 To socialize and attract businesses to invest, the government needs specific policies.
 An industry leader expressed that businesses need attractive tax incentives when investing in sports, otherwise it will be very difficult to attract them.
 For example, a business spends 500 million VND to sponsor a sports team, but still has to pay full tax as if it were spending money on advertising.

-We need open policies, hitting the right issues and removing 'bottlenecks' to attract more social resources to be poured into sports, instead of just a trickle as it is now.
+We need an open policy, hitting the right issues and removing 'bottlenecks' to attract more social resources to be poured into sports, instead of just a trickle as at present.
 If businesses join hands to sponsor, are given favorable conditions to build, renovate, upgrade sports facilities, and exploit business effectively, Vietnamese sports will benefit.
 Unfortunately, the socialization of sports is still not thorough.
 Athletes can only live on the small amount of money from the budget, making it difficult to improve their lives.

 Removing policy bottlenecks for sports socialization will help Vietnamese athletes have better incomes, thereby building a more stable future foundation after their careers.